By Leslie E. Royal

 Attorney and Owner of The Wells Thomas Law Firm

 “All things work together… Romans 8:28.
-In 2019, my family and I will continue to strive to embody this principle by being present with each other and know that we can accomplish so much more together than apart.”
+My family and I will continue to strive to embody this principle by being present with each other and know that we can accomplish so much more together than apart.”

 Tami was introduced to Kwanzaa by her beloved mother, Doris K. Wells, in 1983.
 In fact, Ms. Wells began an awareness festival for Kwanzaa in South Dekalb County to introduce the celebration to the community and to dispel any myths about it being a substitute for Christmas.
 Christmas, for her, endures as a time to remember and celebrate the birth of Jesus Christ.